 GIFT City hosts two international stock exchanges: NSE International Exchange (a subsidiary of the National Stock Exchange) and India INX (a subsidiary of the Bombay Stock Exchange).

-NSE IX offers trading in index derivatives and top 50 US stocks, giving Indian investors access to companies like Apple, Amazon and Tesla (meant for Indian investors).
+NSE IX offers trading in GIFT Nifty derivatives and top 50 US stocks, giving Indian investors access to companies like Apple, Amazon and Tesla for non-US and Canada-based NRIs.

 India INX offers derivative trading on the Bombay Stock Exchange’s indices like the Sensex and India 50.

-There is no capital gains tax on the profits of derivatives trading on both of these exchanges.
-In addition to this, there is no securities transaction tax, no stamp duty or GST on these trades.
+There is no capital gains tax on the profits from derivatives trading on both of these exchanges.
+There is also no securities transaction tax, no stamp duty or GST on these trades.

 Insurance in GIFT City

 The insurance sector in GIFT City has been growing over the past few years.
-Insurance policies are USD-denominated.
-GIFT City insurance policies are denominated in USD and offer global coverage.
+Insurance policies are USD-denominated and offer global coverage.

 There is a wide range of insurance products available, like term insurance, health insurance, investment products like ULIPs and endowment plans available out of GIFT City.